caryll/otfcc/README.md

  --keep-average-char-width : Keep the OS/2.xAvgCharWidth value from the input
                              instead of stating the average width of glyphs.
                              Useful when creating a monospaced font.
+ --keep-modified-time      : Leep the head.modified time in the json, instead
+                             of using current time.
  --short-post              : Don't export glyph names in the result font.
 It
                              will reduce file size.
  --dummy-DSIG              : Include an empty DSIG table in the font.
 For